 Antarctica is a location where statistical facts outweigh its population.
 It’s a continent ruled by snow and chilling ice that dictates everything around it.
-On an expedition ship the actual itinerary is based off weather, wildlife and the thirst for adventure.
+On an expedition ship, the actual itinerary is based on weather, wildlife and the thirst for adventure.

 You will learn many amazing things onboard your expedition ship.
 That’s one of the magical sides of an expedition to Antarctica, its educational based.
 There are educational seminars presented every day by the staff that will also accompany you to shore.

 Antarctica is filled with many interesting facts from worms that populate the continent to what time zone it is in.

 You could truly make an endless list of Antarctica facts but below are 121 of our favorite facts about Antarctica that we learned while sailing with Quark Expeditions to the 7th continent.

 Don’t leave home without: Lonely Planet Antarctica (Travel Guide)

 Antarctica’s original name: The original name of Antarctica was Terra Australis.
 Myths and speculation about a landmass called Terra Australis (Unknown Southern Land) date back to antiquity.